tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/缓存键规则配置_intl_en.md

->?The Ignore Query String and Cache Ignore URL Case configurations are merged to the Cache Key Rule configuration with more refined configurations.
+>?The Ignore Query String and Cache Ignore URL Case configurations have been merged into the Cache Key Rule configuration, which now supports more refined configurations.

 ## Configuration Overview